15 Cartoon Characters With Big Ears (Most Iconic Big-Eared Characters)

 Pikachu (Pokémon)

-Pikachu - Pokemon
+Pikachu big ears Pokemon character

 Pikachu’s black-tipped ears are one of the most recognizable parts of the design, right next to the tail.
 And because the character is basically “yellow mascot energy,” it fits naturally in the same conversation as yellow cartoon characters.
 Also, if you’ve ever fallen into the “what does Pikachu’s tail look like?” debate, that’s exactly why Pikachu’s black tail Mandela effect became a whole thing.